Technigo/project-music-releases/README.md

 The week 9th project of the Technigo Bootcamp was to use React components to build a page which shows new album and single releases with the main focus on practicing React.

-## The requirements for this projects were:
+## The requirements for the project:

 - Writing React components <br>
 - Using `.map` to iterate over an array of data <br>